 “Photography is a way of feeling, of touching, of loving…”

 You see, photography today, much like other art forms, is no longer just art and feeling, it’s also a way to make money.
-And even though the latter doesn’t sound as romantic from an artist’s perspective and, let’s be honest, isn’t really a way to make one super rich, it can still be nice to make a few more bucks putting your talents to use.
+And even though selling stock photography doesn’t sound as romantic from an artist’s perspective and, let’s be honest, isn’t really a way to make one super rich, it can still be nice to make a few more bucks putting your talents to use.

 So, what’s the best place to sell photos online?
 There are many publications such as online magazines, blogs, catalogs that are ready to pay you if they like your art.
-So let’s go ahead and discover 10 amazing websites that offer the opportunity to sell images online and increase your income.
+So let’s go ahead and discover 10 amazing websites that offer the opportunity to sell photos online and make some money.

 The greatest thing about Shutterstock is that your ownership of the images is protected: you can put watermarks on the images!
 Once you become a contributor, you will get monthly payments from Shutterstock, 20-30% for each image download.

 Mose people familiar with Etsy think of it as a great place to shop for handmade original presents.
 But that does not diminish its relevance as a place to sell your photographs.
-This handbook literally explains all the ways you can sell your images on Etsy.
+This guide explains in detail all the ways you can sell your photos on Etsy.

 Why should you pick Etsy as the platform for selling your photographs?
 For one, Etsy has a huge audience and an army of fans.
 The potential number of users that might view your art exceeds 30 million.

 Another plus is getting to choose the prices of your own photographs.
-However, there is a downside: succeeding on Etsy demands a lot of marketing and might not be the comfiest option for newbies or people with limited time on their hands.
+However, there is a downside: succeeding on Etsy demands a lot of marketing and might not be the best option for newbies or people with limited time on their hands.

-Alamy might not be the most popular option for selling stock images, as it has fewer users than some alternatives but it can still be an excellent choice for you.
-Your rights as an author are gonna be reserved and you will have no copyright issues.
+Alamy might not be the most popular option for selling stock images, as it has fewer users than some alternatives but it can still be a decent option for you.
+According to the website, your rights as an author are gonna be reserved and you will have no copyright issues.

-Plus, Alamy has higher compensation rate than most other websites: You earn 50% of each photograph sold.
-Speaking of numbers, more than $180 million has been paid to photographers already.
+Plus, Alamy seems to have a higher compensation rate than most other websites: You earn 50% of each photograph sold.
+Speaking of numbers, more than $180 million has allegedly been paid to photographers already.

-iStock, one of the most popular websites where you can sell your photos online, still has a few disadvantages alongside its many advantages.
+iStock, one of the two most popular websites where you can sell your photos online, still has a few disadvantages alongside its many advantages.
 It’s a wonderful place to get started with, as the website structure and rules for getting started are very simple.

 However, you’ll only be paid 15% of the money made by selling your image, at least initially.
 This means that on average you’ll be getting 50 cents per downloaded image!
 It really is peanuts.
-Though if you grow popular, you can increase your royalty payment up to 45%.
+Though if you grow popular, you can increase your royalty payments up to 45%.

 It’s also important to note that if you agree to sell your photos exclusively on iStock, you become a committed user and as a reward get paid a 22-45% share from your sells.